MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 As the trace occurs a .RUN file is used to store the code execution.

-Once the tracing is stoped and index (.IDX) file is created to allow for faster access to the trace information.
+Once the tracing is stopped and index (.IDX) file is created to allow for faster access to the trace information.

-IDX files can also be large, typically <TBD> size larger then the .RUN file.
+IDX files can also be large, typically <TBD> size larger than the .RUN file.

 You can recreated the index file from the .
 RUN file using this command